This post may include affiliate links. Thank you for your support.

 • Substitution: Regular raisins are great for the compote, although you could also use Golden raisins, currents, or sultanas.

-• Apple cider – This fortifies the apple fruit flavor and the syrup in the compote.
+• Apple Cider – This fortifies the apple fruit flavor and the syrup in the compote.

 • Substitution: Apple juice will work if you can’t get your hands on cider.